학술논문

 Abstract

-Equalized odds, as a popular notion of algorithmic fairness, aims to ensure that sensitive variables, such as race and gender, do not unfairly influence the algorithm prediction when conditioning on the true outcome.
-Despite rapid advancements, most of the current research focuses on the violation of equalized odds caused by one sensitive attribute, leaving the challenge of simultaneously accounting for multiple attributes under-addressed.
-We address this gap by introducing a fairness learning approach that integrates adversarial learning with a novel inverse conditional permutation.
-This approach effectively and flexibly handles multiple sensitive attributes, potentially of mixed data types.
-The efficacy and flexibility of our method are demonstrated through both simulation studies and empirical analysis of real-world datasets.
+$\textit{Equalized odds}$, an important notion of algorithmic fairness, aims to ensure that sensitive variables, such as race and gender, do not unfairly influence the algorithm's prediction when conditioning on the true outcome.
+Despite rapid advancements, current research primarily focuses on equalized odds violations caused by a single sensitive attribute, leaving the challenge of simultaneously accounting for multiple attributes under-addressed.
+We bridge this gap by introducing an in-processing fairness-aware learning approach, FairICP, which integrates adversarial learning with a novel inverse conditional permutation scheme.
+FairICP offers a flexible and efficient scheme to promote equalized odds under fairness conditions described by complex and multi-dimensional sensitive attributes.
+The efficacy and adaptability of our method are demonstrated through both simulation studies and empirical analyses of real-world datasets.